 So what happens if you’re one of the many Australians injured while playing sport?
 Are you entitled to compensation to help you get your life back on track?

 Keeping sports safe

 Anyone with the official capacity to organise and manage sporting programs – such as sporting clubs and associations - has a duty to ensure the sport is as safe as possible for participants.
-If this duty is breached, and you get hurt, you may be entitled to compensation.
+If this duty is breached, and you get seriously hurt, you may be entitled to compensation.

 This commonly includes circumstances where an injury arises because of: